 The method by which bees collect pollen depends on the species.

-Some bees collect pollen on their hairy bodies, then carry it back to their nests on their hind legs, whilst others carry pollen on the hairs on their abdomen, or in their crop.
+Some bees collect pollen on their hairy bodies, then carry it back to their nests on their hind legs, whilst others carry pollen on their abdomen, or in their crop.

 The fact that pollen is picked up by bees on their furry coats, means that in the process, pollen is transferred between plants, thus aiding the pollination process.